Filming Detective Pikachu felt like being in Die Hard, actor Chris Geere says

 Actor Chris Geere is at a crossroads.
 After five seasons, his show You're The Worst came to an end in April.
 In the beloved FXX comedy-drama, he played Jimmy Shive-Overly, whom Geere describes as a "really funny asshole."
-But on Friday, the British actor can be seen in Detective Pikachu, a big-screen take on Pokemon that couldn't be more different from You're The Worst.
+But starting this weekend, the British actor can be seen in Detective Pikachu, a big-screen take on Pokemon that couldn't be more different from You're The Worst.

 Detective Pikachu stars Ryan Reynolds as the titular Pokemon and is aimed at kids.
 You're The Worst follows the relationship between Jimmy and Gretchen (Aya Cash) in a take that's simultaneously modern, sloppy, cynical and honest.
 The series obliterates the tropes of a normal rom-com while addressing topics like sex, depression and cynicism.